surfer190/fixes/docs/datascience/python-for-data-analysis.md

     obj.sort_index()

-In a dataframe you can sort the whole thing or jsut a single axis:
+In a dataframe you can sort the whole thing or just a single axis:

     frame.sort_index()